Meet up in Shiraz, the birthplace of the great Persian poets Hafez and Sa'di, for a tour briefing and welcome dinner.

 Free day to continue exploring Isafahan.
 Visit the Cheehel Sotoon Palace, Fri mosque, Armenian church and the many historical bridges.

-An amazing downhill to start the day!
-Coming down from 2,500 metres we'll overnight at 955 metres in the town of Kashan, known for the production of high quality pottery and tiles.
+Riding from our overnight to the town of Kashan, known for the production of high quality pottery and tiles.
 After lunch we'll take a look around some of historical mansions, the Fin garden and of course the bazaar.

 For our last day of cycling we ride directly from the hotel on another old road.
 It will be a flat ride as we head to Qom, considered the second religious city of Persia.
 After lunch we'll pack up the bikes and transfer for two hours to Tehran.